Speak to a qualified cancer nurse

 Prostate cancer needs testosterone to grow.
 Reducing how much testosterone your body makes may slow the cancer’s growth or shrink the cancer temporarily.
 Testosterone is an androgen (male sex hormone), so this treatment is called androgen deprivation therapy (ADT).
 It is also known as hormone therapy.

 ADT injections – The most common form of ADT involves injecting medicine to block the production of testosterone.
-The injections can be given by your GP or specialist and are usually given every three months.
+The injections can be given by your GP or specialist.
+How often you have injections depends on the drug – they may be given monthly, every three months or every six months.
 They can help slow the cancer’s growth for years.

 ADT injections may also be used before, during and after radiation therapy to increase the chance of getting rid of the cancer.
 They are sometimes combined with chemotherapy.